ChrisNeedham200/loadimpact-docs/jekyll/_v3/how-to-tutorials/how-to-load-test-an-api.md

 - There are a few possible configurations or customizations to the script that may or may not apply depending on the characteristics of the system under test - e.g. changing concurrent TCP connections per VU.
 - When following this pattern, the VU Load Time is likely a meaningless metric, and it is not reported until the end of the user scenario execution.
 Checkout this article for more information.
 - This script generates a [custom metric]({{ site.baseurl }}/3.0/user-scenarios-scripting-examples/creating-custom-metrics/) `sleep_time` that you can use for understanding the behavior of your testing
-- Below is an example chart showing how Load Impact would report a 500VU/11m run of the above sample script:
+- Below is an example chart showing how LoadImpact would report a 500VU/11m run of the above sample script:

 ![Example API Test Result]( {{ site.baseurl }}/assets/img/v3/how-to-tutorials/how-to-load-test-an-api/api-test-result.png)